The man behind the mission

 Touch's production team includes:

 Mexican cinematographer Hilda Mercado, AMC, who has an extensive background shooting feature films, commercials, and television series in Mexico and the U.S., and she shot additional cinematography for the documentary Beautiful Faces.
 In 2007, she received an Artistic Achievement in Cinematography Award for La Primavera at the ICG Emerging Cinematographer Awards.
 Her film A Piece of Earth, won twelve international awards and was selected for the cinematography competition at the International Film Festival of the Art of Cinematography "Camerimage" in Poland.
-She was the first female cinematographer invited to join the Association of Mexican Cinematographers.

-Editor Joshua King Ortiz was raised in Spain and educated in Madrid and California.
+Editor and Sound Recordist, Joshua King Ortiz was raised in Spain and educated in Madrid and California.
 He co-edited the documentary Beautiful Faces, and edited and produced The University of Nuclear Bombs, which was nominated for the Fund for Santa Barbara Social Justice Award at the 2010 Santa Barbara International Film Festival.
 Based in Los Angeles, he has worked at Univision as an editor and master control room operator, and currently edits documentaries, feature films, music videos, and commercials in both English and Spanish.